 Furthermore, understanding the intended target audience is crucial.
 This involves identifying their specific needs, preferences, and technological expertise.
 Doing so helps you understand these factors; you can tailor the app’s design, features, and user experience to effectively meet their requirements and expectations.

-2. Acquire & Prepare High-Quality Data
+2. Acquire and Prepare High-Quality Data

 To run a successful face scanning app, you need to ensure the quality and quantity of the training data are premium.
-It can be done by collecting a diverse and comprehensive dataset that encompasses a wide range of variations, such as images of people with different ages, genders, ethnicities, and facial expressions under various lighting conditions and poses.
+It can be done by collecting a diverse and comprehensive dataset that encompasses a wide range of variations, such as images of people of different ages, genders, ethnicities, and facial expressions under various lighting conditions and poses.
 Data preprocessing is a critical step that involves techniques such as normalization, resizing, and noise reduction to enhance data quality and improve model training efficiency.

 Additionally, meticulous data annotation is required, involving the precise labeling of faces and key facial landmarks such as eyes, nose, and mouth.
 To further augment the dataset and improve model performance, techniques such as rotation, flipping, and scaling can be employed to increase its size and diversity.
-This diversity and data preprocessing is crucial not only for enhancing the model’s robustness but also for ensuring accurate performance across diverse user populations.
+This diversity and data preprocessing are crucial not only for enhancing the model’s robustness but also for ensuring accurate performance across diverse user populations.

-3. Choose & Integrate the Right Tech
+3. Choose and Integrate the Right Tech

 Selecting the appropriate technology stack is paramount for AI-powered software for face recognition.
 This involves carefully considering and opting for the most suitable tools and frameworks.
 Try deep learning frameworks such as TensorFlow, PyTorch, or Keras, which are essential for building and training the core facial recognition models.
 Additionally, computer vision libraries like OpenCV provide valuable tools for image and video processing tasks, including face detection, feature extraction, and tracking.